Safarihoek Lodge: Our full report

 - Food quality

-Breakfast takes the usual form of a buffet of cereals, juices, toast, muffins, fresh fruit, yoghurt, cold meats and cheeses.
-Omelettes and other eggs, along with bacon and sausages, are cooked to order.
+Breakfast takes the form of a typically Namibian safari buffet of cereals, juices, toast, muffins, fresh fruit, yoghurt, cold meats and cheeses.
+Omelettes and other egg dishes, along with bacon and sausages, are cooked to order.

-We didn’t have lunch at the lodge on this visit; instead we were treated to a bush picnic while watching elephant frolic in a waterhole on the reserve.
-Our roasted vegetable frittata came with a selection of cheese, cold meat, bread, droewors and crackers, and was followed by fresh banana bread.
+We didn't have lunch on our most recent visit, but on a previous stay we were treated to a bush picnic while watching elephant frolic in a waterhole on the reserve.
+Roasted vegetable frittata came with a selection of cheese, cold meat, bread, droewors and crackers, and was followed by fresh banana bread.

 - Dining style